lcorbeilssf/lcorbeilssf.github.io/index.md

 * HTML and CSS
 * Javascript
-* Knowledge in frameworks such as Angular.Js, ionic.Js, and git, and node.Js
+* Knowledge in frameworks such as Angular.Js, ionic.Js, git, and node.Js

 ## Projects